SindreVonH/SindreVonH/README.md

 # Halla!
 I'm Sindre Von H Marker

 ## About Me
-I'm a front-end development student at Noroff, deepening my skills and excited about the future.
-I have a Bachelor's degree in Ecology and Environmental Management from USN.
-Living in Norway, I love exploring its beautiful landscapes, hanging out with friends, and discovering new technologies.
+I am a front-end development student at Noroff, with a Bachelor's degree in Ecology and Environmental Management from USN.
+Living in Norway, I enjoy exploring its landscapes, spending time with friends, and discovering new technologies.

 ## Skills
 - HTML